What Is Linosa Pesto?

 Introduction

-Perhaps best known for its figs, prickly pears, and lentils that grow in abundance on its volcanic soil, the island of Linosa is also home to a bright red pesto that shuns cheese but incorporates their beloved tomatoes.
+Perhaps best known for its figs, prickly pears, and lentils that grow abundantly on its volcanic soil, the island of Linosa is also home to a bright red pesto that shuns cheese but incorporates their beloved tomatoes.

-This tiny island, which is almost 100 miles south-east of Palermo in Sicily, is home to less than 500 inhabitants and is largely reliant on agriculture.
-Like many regions of Italy, over time, cooks have tweaked and adapted the normal pesto recipe to utilise all the wonderful fresh ingredients that grow in the countryside around them.
+This tiny island, almost 100 miles south-east of Palermo in Sicily, is home to less than 500 inhabitants and largely relies on agriculture.
+Like many regions of Italy, over time, cooks have tweaked and adapted the everyday pesto recipe to use all the excellent fresh ingredients that grow in the countryside around them.

-Similar to Calabrese pesto, to make Linosa pesto (known locally as O’ Pistu Linusaru), the islanders incorporate tomatoes and almonds, which makes for an especially refreshing sauce.
+Like Calabrese pesto, the islanders of Linosa incorporate tomatoes and almonds into their pesto (known locally as O' Pistu Linusaru), making for an incredibly refreshing sauce.

 Ingredients for 8-10 servings of Linosa pesto